-19 Case C-179/06 Commission v Italy [2007] ECR I-8131.
+31 Case C-179/06 Commission v Italy [2007] ECR I-8131.

-Mitigation measures are those that are part of the plan or programme: for example, in building a highway, tunnels could be made so as not to obstruct the movement of small mammals; or highways could be insulated to reduce noise impacting upon bird breeding areas.
+32 Mitigation measures are those that are part of the plan or programme: for example, in building a highway, tunnels could be made so as not to obstruct the movement of small mammals; or highways could be insulated to reduce noise impacting upon bird breeding areas.
 On the other hand, compensatory measures can be carried out outside the immediate scope of the plan or programme.
 For example, developers may purchase land elsewhere to 'compensate' for the damage caused by putting a highway through an area used by various species of birds for feeding or nesting.
+See H. Schoukens & A. Cliquet, Mitigation and Compensation under EU Nature Conservation Law in the Flemish Region: Beyond the Deadlock for Development Projects?, Utrecht Law Review, 2014 (10:2); D. McGillivray, Compensatory Measurse under Article 6(4) of the Habitats Directive, in C.-H. Born et al. (ed.), The Habitats Directive in its EU Environmental Law Context, 2015, pp. 101-118.

-Case C-6/04 Commission v United Kingdom [2005] ECR I-09017 at para.
-54; and Case C-418/04 Commission v Ireland [2007] ECR I-10947 at para.
+33 Case C-6/04 Commission v United Kingdom [2005] ECR I-9017, para.
+54; and Case C-418/04 Commission v Ireland [2007] ECR I-10947, para.
 226.